 Closest station: Yotsuya Station (JR pass is valid)

-What better way to start things off than the king of anime sightseeing that took up the throne fairly recently, the stairs from Your Name!
+What better way to start things off than the king of anime sightseeing that took up the throne since 2019, the iconic red stairs from Your Name!

 The stairs can be found a few minutes from Yotsuya station.

 This is the station Taki gets off at, and the route from the station to Suga Shrine’s stairs is the same route that Taki ran through to find Mitsuha.

 You can even access this place in the early hours of the morning if you tend to do your traveling that way.